 Dominic is a native New Yorker who studied Accounting at Binghamton University.
 Prior to joining our team, he worked as an auditor for various media and tech companies in New York City.
 When he’s not getting excited about how transparent charity: water’s financials are, you can find him eating soup dumplings, drinking scotch whiskey, and working on a good color-coded spreadsheet.

 Tyler comes to us from Nebraska, by way of Portland, Oregon.
 Prior to joining the charity: water team, he spent nine years in advertising, creating content for brands like Red Bull, Nike and A&E. He loves storytelling and secret clubs.
 He also takes himself very seriously.@tylerriewer

 Jamie holds a degree in Electronic Media Production and comes to us from a role as Senior Editor on a creative documentary project in Nebraska.
 Having lived in six states already, she moved to New York to become charity: water's videographer and looks forward to traveling for her role in the water crisis solution.@jazzyjamieleigh

-Cubby grew up in a small town south of Seattle spending most of his days exploring the great outdoors with coffee and a camera in his hands.
-Although NYC has a slightly different landscape, he’s happy to be exploring the concrete jungle while unlocking creativity and inspiring schools to make the charity: water story their story.@cubbygraham
+Cubby grew up in a small town south of Seattle exploring the great outdoors with coffee and a camera in his hands.
+Now, he spends his time building online and offline communities for charity: water, traveling, speaking, and inspiring people everywhere to help end the water crisis.@cubbygraham

 Chris started his legal career at a Wall Street firm and has since worked on legal projects in more than 40 nations, including many of the countries where charity: water works.
 Now, he's helping us translate the fine print and cut through the red tape, guiding us to reach our goals more quickly, smoothly and elegantly.
 His clear and practical legal work fits right in with our approach.